Chart Color Schemes

 Household Composition

-Airlie - Whitsundays features high concentrations of group households, with a fairly typical median household size
+Airlie - Whitsundays features high concentrations of group households, with a lower-than-average median household size

 Family households constitute 66.8% of all households, including 25.0% couples with children, 30.8% couples without children, and 10.2% single parent families.
 Non-family households account for the remaining 33.2%, with lone person households at 26.6% and group households comprising 6.6%.
-The median household size is 2.4 people, aligning with the average in the Rest of Qld.
+The median household size is 2.4 people, smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households